wonthechan/2dolist-app/README.md

 A simple to-do list appication created with **Vue.js**(front-end) and **Express**(back-end).
 <br>
 Try it live on http://chan-2dolist.herokuapp.com (hosted on Heroku)

+*Node.js and NPM should be installed in advance prior to the following instructions.*

 ## Install all dependencies
 ```
 npm install